ghost-in-the-zsh/lights/README.md

 The reverse HTTP proxy service is responsible for providing SSL/TLS encryption and security for client-server connections using HTTPS.
 The application itself is not responsible for encrypting communication over the network.
 We use well-established methods and protocols for this purpose for one simple reason: "Rolling out your own crypto" is a dumb idea and you will do it wrong.

-The reverse proxy passes client requests along to the API service in the backend
+The reverse proxy passes client requests along to the web service in the backend.

 ### RESTful API